 - 6. If prompted, specify one or more of the following parameters, depending on the component selection: - Installation mode (trial or full) (p.
-20). - The folder where the product will be installed. - Whether to install the product for all users or only for the current user. - Credentials for the Acronis services (p.
-22).
+22). - The name or IP address of the license server that Agent for VMware (Windows) will use. - The folder where the product will be installed. - Whether to install the product for all users or only for the current user. - Credentials for the Acronis services (p.
+23).
 By default, the setup program will create a dedicated user account for each service. - The names of Microsoft SQL servers to be used by Acronis Backup Management Server (p.
-23). - Whether to register the components on the management server (p.
-24). - The names of users who will be allowed to connect to the machine remotely (p.
-25). - Whether to enable the management server Web page.
-(If enabled, specify the port for the Web page). (p.
-33) - Credentials for Microsoft SQL Server instances installed on the machine (p.
-56). - Whether the machine will participate in the Acronis Customer Experience Program (CEP). - 7.
-On the summary page, review the list of components that will be installed and the installation settings for those components.
-Click Install to start the installation.
+24). - Whether to register the components on the management server (p.
+25). - The names of users who will be allowed to connect to the machine remotely (p.
+26). - The name or IP address of the VMware vCenter Server or ESX(i) server whose virtual machines Agent for VMware (Windows) will back up.
+Specify the user name and password for logging on to that server.
+If you do not want to specify the server, click I will specify the server later.